-It doesn’t matter if you are a frequent air traveller or just started planning your first flight – you still have to prepare for your journey!
-And that involves more than just cramming your plane ticket, passport and hotel reservation into a bag.
+It doesn‘t matter if you are a frequent air traveller or just started planning your first flight – you still have to prepare for your journey!
+And that involves more than just packing your plane ticket, passport and hotel reservation.
 We narrowed down 5 other things that you want to do even before you leave for the airport.

 If you’re going to a country that you had never visited before, you should look into means of getting from the airport to the hotel.
 That way you will know if you need to avoid taxis or what bizarre procedures you need to follow to use mass transit.
 On the more mundane side, you should check which car rental strike that balance between quality and price.